ma7moudShaaban/Penetration-Testing/Network/Footprinting/README.md

     - TFTP uses UDP.
     - TFTP does not have directory listing functionality.
 - `vsFTPd` is one of the most used FTP servers on Linux-based distributions.
-    - Default configuration file found in `/etc/vsftpd.conf`
+    - Default configuration file `/etc/vsftpd.conf`
     - Deny users access to the FTP service by this file`/etc/ftpusers`
     - Get overview of the server's settings `ftp> status`
     - If the `hide_ids=YES` setting is present, the UID and GUID representation of the service will be overwritten.